 The Asmara-Addis Literary Festival (In Exile) founded by Eritrean-Ethiopian-British author, Sulaiman Addonia

-Market FiftyFour – bringing you the best African stories in African languages!
+Market FiftyFour – African bookstore for African stories in African languages!